kingaa/short-course/prep/preparation.md

 ------------------------------

 Please read the appropriate sections below, which give specific instructions for installing and testing the software we will be using.
-First follow the instructions for "all users", then those for your specific operating system.
+First follow the instructions for "all users", then those for your specific operating system (OS).

 **NB:** If you run into problems, send a note to kingaaictp@gmail.com with a detailed description of the problem you've encountered.
 In this message, be **certain** to include: